Hypergear/UCL_Dissertation/Report/Grouph_intro.md

 ### Graph theory and Network science

-Network science and graph are two highly overlapped fields to model and mathematically describe a network, even though two things can be used interchangeably to illustrate a similar idea: the objects(nodes, vertices) are associated by a logical connection(links, edges).(Albert-Lã¡Szlã3 Barabã¡Si and Mã¡Rton Pã3sfai, 2016) But the nuanced differences between the two statements still exists which can not be interpreted with one.
+Network science and graph are two highly overlapped fields to model and mathematically describe a network, even though two things can be used interchangeably to illustrate a similar idea: the objects(nodes, vertices) are associated by a logical connection(links, edges).(@albertlaszlabarabasi_2016_network) But the nuanced differences between the two statements still exists which can not be interpreted with one.

-Graph theory is a branch of discrete mathematics that provides the fundamental theorem and essential algorithms for the given graph.(neo4j, 2022) The entity of the node and edge object could be a set of objects with different types of items.
+Graph theory is a branch of discrete mathematics that provides the fundamental theorem and essential algorithms for the given graph.(@neo4j_2022_graph) The entity of the node and edge object could be a set of objects with different types of items.

-In contrast, network science focus on the observation of real-world representation of the connection to understand the structure and quantify dynamics of the complex system between the objects.(Friedrich, 2019) For example, society is the linkage of individuals with family, friendships, classmates and coworkers.
+In contrast, network science focus on the observation of real-world representation of the connection to understand the structure and quantify dynamics of the complex system between the objects.(@friedrich_2019_from) For example, society is the linkage of individuals with family, friendships, classmates and coworkers.

 #### Internet routing in graph theory

 ![computer_routing_graph](img/computer_routing_graph.png)
 ###### _Figure. %&%&%N. Computer routing in graph theory(Source: @albertlaszlabarabasi_2016_network)

-The construction of the internet routing network system may be valid from an undirected graph as the communication cable provides upload/download functionality simultaneously from both ends.(Gkantsidis, Mihail and Zegura, 2003) The system's components in such a graph is often called nodes and each direct interaction between two nodes is called edge.
+The construction of the internet routing network system may be valid from an undirected graph as the internet cables provide synchronous communication allowing data upload/download happens simultaneously from both ends.(@gkantsidis_2003_spectral) The system's components in such graph is often called nodes and each direct interaction between two nodes is called edge.

-In a network system, we label a node with $V_i$, where $i$ is the index of the components in the network system, which is labeled as $ i = 1,2,3...N $.
+In a network system, we label a node with $V_i$, where $i$ is the index of the components in the network system, which is labeled as $ i = 1,2,3...n $.

 E is a set of edge between the nodes where each edge association is denoted as
 $E_{xy}\rightarrow{((x,y\subseteq V_i) \cap (x\neq y))}$